 I was born and raised in San Francisco, CA. I grew up in a blended family system, which is a fancy way of saying my parents got divorced, my dad was an alcoholic, my uncle wasn’t actually my uncle, and my cousins aren’t actually my cousins.
 I am Filipino and Jewish and also the first in my family to graduate from college.
 In 2013, I moved to Washington with my wife, who is from Olympia.
-I enjoy working with teens, young adults, and adults.
-I have a master’s degree in counseling from Saint Martin’s University.
-Before becoming a therapist, I taught high school English and ESL for nearly 10 years in the San Francisco Bay Area and here in Thurston County before becoming a therapist.
-I have a second master’s degree in education, as well as a bachelor’s degree in English literature, from the University of California, Berkeley.
+I have a master’s degree in counseling psychology from Saint Martin’s University as well as a master's degree in education and a bachelor's degree in English literature from the University of California, Berkeley.
+I primarily work with young adults and adults.
+Before becoming a counselor, I taught high school English and ESL for nearly 10 years in the San Francisco Bay Area and in the Olympia area.
 I stepped away from teaching in 2016 to pursue a career in counseling.
 When I’m not working, I watch movies, read, and pretend to be famous while playing the guitar.